What is awareness?

 Main takeaways

 Mindful awareness and self-awareness are closely related but distinct concepts that play crucial roles in healthcare.
-While self-awareness involves a general consciousness of one's thoughts and feelings, mindful awareness focuses on paying full attention to the present moment in a particular way.
+While self-awareness involves a general consciousness of one's thoughts and feelings, when practiced properly awareness meditation (mindfulness) focuses on paying full attention to the present moment in a particular way.
 This practice encourages individuals to observe their thoughts without judgment rather than dwelling on the past or future.

 Understanding these differences allows healthcare professionals to cultivate a more balanced approach to patient care and personal well-being.
 By incorporating mindfulness techniques, such as meditation or yoga, practitioners can enhance their ability to manage stress and anxiety, improving clinical outcomes and job satisfaction.
 The conscious cultivation of self-awareness and mindfulness can lead to a more profound sense of stillness and presence in both professional and personal contexts.